 What is the life insurance issue date?

-Your policy’s issue date is the day that your policy was approved and your insurer offered you coverage.
+Your policy’s issue date is the day that your policy is approved and your insurer offers you coverage.
 At this point you can choose to accept or reject the policy, but you don’t have coverage yet.

-If you die between the issue date and the effective date, your beneficiary will not receive the death benefit.
+If you die between the issue date and the effective date, your beneficiary won’t receive the death benefit.

-The time in between the issue date and effective date can be anywhere from upon receipt of the policy to a few months.
-The amount of time you have to accept or reject depends on your provider and your risk classification.
+The time in between the issue date and effective date can vary, depending on whether you sign the policy immediately or you choose to wait.
+The amount of time you have to accept or reject the policy depends on the insurance company and your health classification.

-Individuals with just one or two minor health conditions may have a few months to accept the policy, while individuals who have more complex health concerns may only have 30 days.
+People with just one or two minor health conditions may have up to a few months to accept the policy, while people who have more complex health concerns and higher insurance risk may only have 30 days.

 → Learn more about life insurance classifications

-How to keep your life insurance policy in force
+How to keep your life insurance policy active

-For your life insurance policy to remain active, and in turn, for a death benefit to be paid out when you die, you’ll need to continue to make premium payments on time.
+For your life insurance policy to remain active, or in force, you’ll need to continue to make premium payments on time.

-There are other caveats as well.
+There are a few rare caveats, mostly in instances of fraud..
 For example, if you lie on your life insurance application and the insurer finds out, it can cancel your policy and invalidate your coverage.

 What happens when your policy expires?

-If you still have any financial obligations or dependents on your term date, you’ll need to purchase a new policy to retain coverage — or convert your term life policy into a permanent life insurance policy.
+If you still have any financial obligations or dependents on your term date, you’ll need to either renew your existing policy, purchase a new policy to retain coverage, or convert your term life policy into a permanent life insurance policy.

 To avoid a coverage gap, start the application process for a new policy six months before your policy’s expiration date.

-This entails repeating the original process over again — there will be an interview, medical exam, and underwriting process.
-Policy rates and application eligibility will probably be different the second time around due to age and health.
+This entails repeating the original process over again — you’ll fill out a health questionnaire or take a medical exam, and the insurance company will review your application details over several weeks.
+Your rates and eligibility for certain policies will likely be different the second time around due to age and health, depending on how long ago you purchased your previous policy.

 Your life insurance policy’s effective date is an important detail in your family’s financial plan.
-If you don’t have an existing policy, ask your provider about temporary coverage to ensure your loved ones are protected before your policy goes in force.
+If you don’t have an existing policy, ask your life insurance agent about temporary coverage to ensure your loved ones are protected before your policy becomes active.